 2. Figure Out Your Savings Time Frame

-The next step on your journey to save for a down payment for your Inland Empire house involves figuring out your savings time frame.
+The next step on your journey to save for a down payment for your Riverside house involves figuring out your savings time frame.
 The shorter your time frame, the more you will have to save each month and each year.
 So if, for example, you plan to purchase your house in five years, you just need to divide that 20% down payment by five to figure out how much you’ll need to save each year.

 3. Determine the Best Way to Save for a Down Payment (for You)